jskov/openapi-jaxrs-client/src/docs/Configuration.md

 **naming-rules-operation**

->Allows you to control the naming of operations using the operators described above.
+>Allows you to control the naming of operations (without specific operation ids) using the operators described above.

->The OpenApi's OperationId name is given as input.
+>A synthetic id, based on the resource path and http-method is provided as input.

 >Note that if the operation's id has been specified, this will take precedence.